Vern Thomsen

-Vern Thomsen is an American former football coach.
+Vernon Royce Thomsen (March 19, 1940 – December 16, 2023) was an American football coach.
 He served as the head football coach at Northwest Missouri State University in Maryville, Missouri for five seasons, from 1983 to 1987, compiling a record of 24–31–1.
-Thomsen was the head football coach at Ellsworth Community College in Iowa Falls, Iowa from 1976 to 1982, tallying a mark of 58–12–1 in seven seasons.
-Thomsen was born in Exeter, Nebraska, and attended Fairbury Junior College (now part of Southeast Community College) and Peru State Teachers College.
+Thomsen was the head football coach at three junior colleges, Nebaska Southern College in Fairbury, Nebraska, Ellsworth Community College in Iowa Falls, Iowa from 1976 to 1982, and Iowa Central Community College in Fort Dodge, Iowa from 1991 to 1995.